AbubakarPirzada/my-authentication-app/README.md

 1. **Database Connection Error**
    - Ensure PostgreSQL container is running: `npm run db:start`
    - Check `DATABASE_URL` environment variable
-   - Verify Docker is installed and running

 2. **Authentication Issues**
    - Verify `AUTH_SECRET` is set and minimum 32 characters
-   - Check database schema is up to date: `npm run db:push`
+   - Check database schema is up to date
-   - Ensure email verification is complete for new accounts

-3. **AI Chat Not Working**
-   - Verify `GEMINI_API_KEY` is set in `.env` file
-   - Check API key is valid and has proper permissions
-   - See `GEMINI_API_SETUP.md` for detailed setup instructions

-4. **Email Issues**
-   - Verify email environment variables are set correctly
-   - For Gmail, use an App Password instead of your regular password
-   - Check SMTP settings and firewall permissions

-5. **Build Errors**
+3. **Build Errors**
    - Run `npm install` to ensure all dependencies are installed
    - Check TypeScript errors with `npm run check`
-   - Clear node_modules and reinstall if needed

 ### Getting Help

 - Check the issues section of the repository
-- Review SvelteKit, Auth.js, and Drizzle ORM documentation
+- Review SvelteKit and Auth.js documentation
-- Use the AI chat assistant within the app for platform-specific help
 - Ensure all environment variables are properly configured
-- Check `GEMINI_API_SETUP.md` and `AI_CHAT_SETUP.md` for AI-related setup

-## 🎯 Key Features Summary

-✅ **Complete Authentication System** - Registration, login, email verification, password recovery
-✅ **AI-Powered Chat Assistant** - Google Gemini AI integration with session management
-✅ **Admin Dashboard** - User management, statistics, and system settings
-✅ **Email Integration** - Automated notifications and verification emails
-✅ **Modern UI/UX** - Responsive design with Tailwind CSS and smooth animations
-✅ **Database Management** - PostgreSQL with Drizzle ORM and migrations
-✅ **Security First** - bcrypt hashing, JWT sessions, CSRF protection
-✅ **TypeScript** - Full type safety throughout the application

 ---

-**Built with ❤️ using SvelteKit, Auth.js, Google Gemini AI, and PostgreSQL**
+**Built with ❤️ using SvelteKit, Auth.js, and PostgreSQL**